 Based on the cost of the hotel and the improvements that were done, the hotel owners were able to reclassify 29% of the hotel assets to short-lived assets and saved approximately $700,000 in taxes over a 5-year period.

 Utilizing these deductions enabled the owners of the hotel to sleep very well, knowing they shared with Uncle Sam, but still kept a huge portion of their money at home.

 Transforming Tax Savings into a Legacy

 As they planned for retirement and considered the future of the hotel, the owners decided to use their $700,000 of tax savings toward a more tax-efficient estate plan, aiming to keep the hotel in the family and removing liquidity risk.
 The tax savings translated into a $2,241,265 tax-free death benefit to leave for their kids.
 This substantial benefit was guaranteed for 43 years, creating an effective estate planning tool that endowed the hotel with enough liquidity to ensure that it could stay in the family for generations to come.

-To discover tax savings opportunities for your hotel or building, contact Capital Review Group 877-666-5539.
+To discover tax savings opportunities for your hotel or building, contact Capital Review Group today at 877-666-5539.